 Despite the dominance of the US coffee market and the bleak reality of instant coffee.
 Starbucks still launched the VIA product in September 2009 with its “micro-ground” technology.
 President and CEO Howard Schultz predicted the product would “change the way people drink coffee,” but it didn’t take over the coffee market; Americans still love their espresso.

 But outside the US borders, instant coffee has begun to tap into new markets: As of 2013 in the UK, tea sales are down 17.3%, while Nescafé instant coffee sales are up at a flat rate.
 6.3%.
 And in China – The country of tea drinkers (coffee drinking rate used to be 2 cups/person/year) is now the world’s largest instant coffee consumption market.

-Big names like Folgers, Maxwell House, or Nescafe have retired from their heyday, but in reality, instant coffee sales have remained steady, and indeed for decades or more.
+Big names like Folgers, Maxwell House, or Nescafe have retired from their heyday, but in reality, instant coffee sales have remained steady for decades or more.
 Instant coffee still holds its ground next to authentic espresso.

 - The beginning of coffee roasting history – Helena Coffee